zopefoundation/meta/config/README.rst

    the package on TravisCI).
 2. Make sure the package is activated on https://coveralls.io by trying to add the repository name and making it active.
+3. Check in possible changes in the zopefoundation/meta repository.